Tamanna Vyas

-Tamanna Vyas is an Indian actress who works in Odia film industry.
+Tamanna Vyas is an Indian actress who works in the Odia film industry.
 She made her debut in the movie Joker opposite actor Papu Pom Pom in 2015.
-She has been selected in the Top-10 list of the Miss Diva - 2018 in Mumbai.
+She was selected in the Top 10 of the Miss Diva - 2018 competition in Mumbai.

 Early life

-Tamanna was born and grew up in Berhampur.
-She did her schooling and college education from her hometown Berhampur.
+Tamanna was born and raised in Berhampur.
+She completed her schooling and college education in her hometown.
 She is a graduate in Bachelor of Business Administration.
-She came to limelight after winning the TV reality show 'Raja Queen' and came as runners up in another reality show 'Mu Bi Hebi Heroine' in 2015.
+She came into limelight after winning the TV reality show 'Raja Queen' and was the runner-up in another reality show, 'Mu Bi Hebi Heroine' in 2015.

 Career

-Tamanna got her first break in a comedy film Joker opposite actor Papu Pom Pom, which was not released yet.
-She has acted recently in numerous films like Bhaina Kana Kala Se opposite Balakrushna, Nijhum Ratira Sathi opposite Jyoti Ranjan Nayak and these three films directed by the director Sanjay Nayak.
-In 2018, she has shared the screen with Anubhav Mohanty in the film Prem Kumar: Salesman of the year and with Ardhendu in Blackmail.
+Tamanna got her first break in the comedy film Joker opposite actor Papu Pom Pom, which has not yet been released.
+She has recently acted in severAl films, including Bhaina Kana Kala Se opposite Balakrushna, Nijhum Ratira Sathi opposite Jyoti Ranjan Nayak, all directed by Sanjay Nayak.
+In 2018, she shared the screen with Anubhav Mohanty in the film Prem Kumar: Salesman of the year and with Ardhendu in Blackmail.